-Add a strip a ribbon to the package.
+Add a strip of a ribbon to the package.
 Add a bow.

 You can even make a collage out of the finished pictures!
 I used a computer program to make a photo collage.
 Your child can cut and paste his finished shape book to a larger piece of paper.

 The shape book can also be used as a coloring book.
-Or laminate it an use as placemats for play dough.
+Or laminate it and use as place mats for play dough.

 Find pictures from magazines or ads.